Ways to save money on the new iPhone 14

 Buy it abroad

-This one won’t be possible for everyone, and it’s harder this year than any other year thanks to an awful exchange rate, but most years buying your phone abroad can be cheaper.
+This one won’t be possible for everyone, and it’s harder to get a deal in recent years thanks to awful exchange rates, but most years buying your phone abroad can be cheaper.

 Prices for handsets in pounds and dollars are slightly different (eg $799 vs £849 for the 14, and from $999 vs £1099 for the Pro), and you have to add tax on top which varies depending on the state you visit, to work out the actual price.
 Even so, you can potentially save £100 or so, depending on the model phone you go for.